 Use the Super Crew Colorful food tracker to get kids interested in eating at least 4 colors of foods each day.
 They’ll have fun coloring in the hearts to represent the foods they ate, and will be motivated to out-color their siblings or parents!

-Use a “don’t yuck my yum” rule.
 Don’t allow the use of negative words to describe food.
 This is especially important if you have more than one kid.
-Often, kids are influenced by their peers, so even if they do like a vegetable or were planning on trying it, hearing that it is gross can discourage them from the eating food.
+Often, kids are influenced by their peers, so even if they do like a vegetable or were planning on trying it, hearing that it is gross can discourage them from eating the food.
 Instead, let kids describe why they don’t like the food — is it too bitter?
 Does it have a strange consistency?
 This will get kids really thinking about the foods as they eat.

 Try these easy, family-friendly, and delicious slow cooker recipes.
 Using the slow cooker can free up time in the evening for family bonding, and reduces the last-minute stress of deciding what to cook!